Alequin/zombie-game/plan.md

     * Food: feeds people
       * One person eats 60 per month
     * Materials: used to build and upgrade
-    * Lumbar: used to make materials
+    * lumber: used to make materials
     * Scrap: used to make materials